tonypilz/singleton/README.md

 The indicator instance of type `RunelevelX` is used here to indicate a certain program startup and shutdown state.
 Therefore it can be used to trigger a two phase initialization.
 However, as discussed in [this section](#how-to-avoid-two-phase-initialization), a two phase initialization should be avoided if possible which is why there should rarely be the need for an indicator instance.

 ### Customizing the Library
- Since this library is rather small (~200 sloc) with 5 relevant classes it can be customized fairly easy.
+ Since this library is rather small (~240 sloc) with 5 relevant classes it can be customized fairly easy.
 For more details see section [Under the Hood](#under-the-hood) below.

-### Comparision with the Classical Singleton
+### Comparision to Classical Singleton

-The library set out to adress the following minor and major drawbacks of the classical singleton:
- - testability
- - requiring a two-phase initialization
- - lack of control over the construction sequence of instances
- - lack of control over the destruction sequence of instances
- - mandatory destruction during static deinitialization
- - no arguments can be passed to the constructor of instances

-So the main difference to the classical singleton lies in the improvement of these drawbacks.

-Note: By classical singleton something like the following is meant:
+By classical singleton something like the following is meant here:

 ```cpp
 template<typename T>